|

 sliding the slider.
 The slider is live so you can try it out.

-Note: that the Data Variable Range sets the range values the slider sends back to the pfodDevice (your Arduino).
-The pfodApp always and only sends integral values, so while the display says 0 to 100% the slider actually sends back an integral value in the range 0 to 255 as set by the Edit Data Variable Range button.
-On the ESP8266 the default PWM range is 1023, so for those boards click the Edit Data Variable Range button and change the Edit Maximum Value to 1023.
+Note: The Data Variable Range sets the range values the slider sends back to the pfodDevice (your Arduino).
+The pfodWeb / pfodApp always and only sends integral values, so while the display says 0 to 100% the slider actually sends back an integral value in the range 0 to 255 as set by the Edit Data Variable Range button.
+You can Edit Data Variable Range button and change the Edit Maximum Value to 1023 etc as you need.
 Notice that this does not change the Display Max which still shows 100%.
 It changes the mapping from the slider setting, so that 0 to 1023 will be displayed as 0 to 100%

 Go back and preview the menu again.